abdza2003/chat-parivacy/privacy-policy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send me an email to abdza1355@gmail.com
+For any questions or concerns regarding the privacy policy, please send me an email joyskuwait2003@gmail.com